VDBWRAIR/bio_bits/docs/scripts/beast_checkpoint.rst

 ================

-beast_checkpoint is a fork of https://gist.github.com/trvrb/5277297 that has been rewritten in python and slightly imporoved as the ruby script seemed to have a few errors.
+beast_checkpoint is a fork of https://gist.github.com/trvrb/5277297 that has been rewritten in python and slightly improved as the ruby script seemed to have a few errors.

 It accepts any previously run or terminated beast run and will generate an xml